viniciustvf/ExercisesJAVA/README.md

 2 - That simple code calculate age and days of life of an individue.

 3 - In that exercise, i learned more of print formated in Java.

+4 - I learned a litle about the Math class in Java.